lemonTreeN7/Telemetry/README.md

 This has been thought for telemetry with Cisco devices and tested with Cisco NX-OS devices.
 If you would like to use it with a different type of devices, or different protocols such as SNMP, just configure the appropriate telegraf plugin (check configure telegraf part).

+Requirements
+===
+All you need to have is docker installed.

 Install
 ===
 Have a look at docker-compose.yml file, edit the ports or the volumes mappings if needed.